-In the world of Internet marketing, CTR matters a lot.
-For Advertisers and for Publishers too.
-Advertisers role is to create such ad graphics or sales line, which should get more CTR and publishers role is to place the ad in such a way, which increases the CTR.
+In the world of Internet marketing, CTR matters a lot to Advertisers as well as to Publishers.
+Advertisers’ role is to create ad graphics or sales line, which should get more CTR, and publishers role is to place the ad in such a way, which increases the CTR.

-I have been seeing people asking about this question in many forums so this will be helpful for many of my readers who are not aware of what is Click through rate?
+I have been seeing people asking about this question in many forums so this post will be helpful for many of my readers who are not aware of what is Click-through rate?

 What is CTR?

-CTR stands for Click Though rate.
-In simple words it mean number of times an advertisement is clicked divided by number of time advertisement, ad unit or the page containing advertisement is viewed.
+CTR stands for Click through rate.
+In simple words, it means the number of times an advertisement is clicked divided by the number of times advertisement, ad unit or page containing the advertisement is viewed.

-It is the percentage of No of clicks on advertisement and number of page views.
+It is the percentage of No. of clicks on advertisements and the number of page views.